 If the display has a stable, linear native response, the main variation will be the level of backlight contamination/colour error within the near black shadow range, due to the lower granularity of the 3D LUT.

-1D LUT Size Benifits
+1D LUT Size Benefits

 For hardware with the 1D after the 3D the normal two stage workflow will need to be used, with the 1D LUT being generated and uploaded first, with the display re-profiled with the 1D LUT active, and a 3D LUT generated and uploaded.